Komatsu (Japanese restaurant)

 Komatsu (小松) was a Japanese restaurant in Yokosuka, Kanagawa, Japan.
-Known as the "Navy Restaurant Komatsu", it was a preferred eating location for Japanese naval officers prior to, and following, World War II; American Navy personnel and those related to the Japanese navy have also patronized the establishment in significant numbers.
+Known as the "Navy Restaurant Komatsu", it was a preferred eating location for Japanese naval officers prior to, and following, World War II; American Navy personnel and those related to the Japanese navy also patronized the establishment in significant numbers.

 On May 16, 2016, Komatsu restaurant was completely destroyed by fire.